 You may not have any symptoms until you see spots on your skin.
 You may have many oval, patchy spots on your chest, back, arms, or face.
 They may be white, pink, red, or brown.
 The spots may be close together and cover a large area.
 They may be lighter than the rest of your skin in summer and darker in winter.
 The spots may itch.

 How is tinea versicolor diagnosed?

-Your caregiver may be able to tell you have tinea versicolor by the shape and color of the spots.
+Your healthcare provider may be able to tell you have tinea versicolor by the shape and color of the spots.
 He or she may gently scrape off some of your skin and look at the sample through a microscope.

 How is tinea versicolor treated?

-When should I contact my caregiver?
+When should I contact my healthcare provider?